Arthur strives to balance aesthetics, functionality, and quality with costs when planning DIY projects in the home and garden.

 6. Fitting the Back

-Because it’s housing for external HDDs (electrical equipment) the box requires good ventilations and easy cable access at the rear.
+Because it is housing external HDDs (electrical equipment) the box requires good ventilation and easy cable access at the rear.
 Therefore, rather than a closed back, I only needed to cut sufficient 4mm plywood to back the top (the filing tray), and for strength to make it a little larger so that it would block off just the top portion of the box at the rear.

 Once cut, the 4mm plywood back was then glued and screwed into place.

 With the box complete, just give it a quick sanding to make all the corners and edges smooth and level.

 8. Clean & Wax

 With the wooden unit complete you could optionally paint, varnish, wood stain, wood dye and/or wax the surfaces before commissioning.